KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 **Entropic Embodiment (IL₁):**

 **Malara** (🍷) — the Inverse Embodied Soul.
 Indulgence, reactive dissociation from inner alignment.
 The body ceases to be a vessel and becomes an idol.
-The soul forgets its Source, clinging to decay.
+The soul forgets its origin, clinging to decay.
 The soul shackled to flesh in a state of fragmentation.

 **Mania** (🤯) — the Inverse Embodied Mind.
 Chaotic or obsessive cognition unanchored from coherence.
 Judgment becomes fixation.
 Clarity becomes confusion.
 The collapse of reason, where coherence falters and the mind implodes from within.

-### 2.3 The Dual Nature of Embodiment
+### 2.3 The Polar Nature of Embodiment

-Embodiment carries a fundamental structural duality that no other layer exhibits:
+Embodiment carries a fundamental structural polarity that no other layer exhibits:

 > For centropy, embodiment is refinement — the furnace of return, the vessel of reconstitution.
 The soul enters form to integrate through limitation.

 > For entropy, embodiment is enthronement — the seat of exile's power, the furthest distance from remembrance, the fortress from which fragmentation rules.

-This duality arises because L₁ and IL₁ share the same corporeal domain.
+This polarity arises because L₁ and IL₁ share the same corporeal domain.
 Within any locally instantiated universe, the Corporeal Realm (🪨) is singular — centropic and entropic beings are co-present within the same physical domain.
 This co-presence is the defining structural characteristic of the metric terminus.

 ### 2.4 Formal Characterization